tarwn/lessthandot-hugo/blogs/content/posts/2018-02-06-sql-is-hard-still-reviving-a-stale-application.md

 </p>

 <p>
   A build pipeline makes delivering changes consistent.
-This application has 2 separate databases, runs user-entered queries against a real database, and has to provide accurate feedback every time (or risk hurting someone&#8217;s progression).
+This application has 2 separate databases, runs user-entered queries against a real database, and has to provide accurate feedback every time (or risk hurting someone's progression).
 A pipeline provides both safety and speed.
 I was experimenting with several different things at the time, so I have rudimentary testing covering all types of situations.
 By the time the changes roll out to the website and apply changes to 2 separate SQL Server instances, that one button push has run:
 </p>

 <ul>